reactioncommerce/reaction-docs/developer/architecture/layout.md

 # Layouts

 Layouts are a combination of a `layout` object and an array of `workflow` objects.
-The are initially created in the `Packages` collection using the registry, and are cloned to the `Shops` collection which is where the application refers to them, and where they can be modified or disabled.
+They are initially created in the `Packages` collection during the registry loading, and are cloned to the `Shops` collection which is where the application refers to them, and where they can be modified or disabled.

 Layouts will [render a Blaze template](http://docs.meteor.com/#/full/blaze_render) as defined in the layout **structure**.